Intevac (NASDAQ:IVAC) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Intevac (NASDAQ:IVAC) from a hold rating to a buy rating in a research note published on Wednesday, Zacks.com reports.
-Zacks Investment Research currently has $7.25 target price on the electronics maker’s stock.
+Zacks Investment Research upgraded shares of Intevac (NASDAQ:IVAC) from a hold rating to a buy rating in a research note published on Tuesday, Zacks.com reports.
+They currently have $8.25 price objective on the electronics maker’s stock.

 According to Zacks, “Intevac, Inc. is a leading supplier of static sputtering systems and related manufacturing equipment used to manufacture thin-film disks for computer hard disk drives.
 Sputtering is a complex vacuum deposition process used to deposit multiple thin-film layers on a disk.
 The company’s primary objective is to be the industry leader in supplying disk sputtering equipment by providing disk sputtering systems which have both the highest overall performance and the lowest cost of ownership in the industry. “

-A number of other research firms also recently commented on IVAC.
-Benchmark decreased their target price on Intevac from $9.00 to $7.00 and set a buy rating for the company in a report on Tuesday, October 27th.
-Northland Securities initiated coverage on shares of Intevac in a report on Monday, August 31st.
-They issued an outperform rating and a $11.00 price objective on the stock.
-Finally, ValuEngine raised shares of Intevac from a sell rating to a hold rating in a report on Monday, November 2nd.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus target price of $7.56.
+IVAC has been the topic of several other research reports.
+Northland Securities began coverage on Intevac in a research note on Monday, August 31st.
+They issued an outperform rating and a $11.00 target price on the stock.
+Benchmark cut their target price on Intevac from $9.00 to $7.00 and set a buy rating on the stock in a research note on Tuesday, October 27th.
+Finally, ValuEngine upgraded Intevac from a sell rating to a hold rating in a research note on Monday, November 2nd.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+Intevac currently has an average rating of Buy and a consensus target price of $7.81.

-Intevac (NASDAQ:IVAC) last released its earnings results on Monday, October 26th.
-The electronics maker reported ($0.01) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.04) by $0.03.
+Intevac (NASDAQ:IVAC) last released its quarterly earnings data on Monday, October 26th.
+The electronics maker reported ($0.01) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.04) by $0.03.
+The business had revenue of $21.57 million for the quarter, compared to analysts’ expectations of $21.50 million.
 Intevac had a return on equity of 5.41% and a net margin of 4.91%.
-The firm had revenue of $21.57 million for the quarter, compared to the consensus estimate of $21.50 million.
-Equities research analysts anticipate that Intevac will post 0.03 EPS for the current fiscal year.
+Equities analysts anticipate that Intevac will post 0.03 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-UBS Group AG acquired a new position in shares of Intevac in the second quarter worth about $46,000.
-WINTON GROUP Ltd raised its holdings in Intevac by 22.5% in the 2nd quarter.
-WINTON GROUP Ltd now owns 87,218 shares of the electronics maker’s stock worth $476,000 after purchasing an additional 16,020 shares during the period.
-Russell Investments Group Ltd. boosted its position in Intevac by 46.2% during the second quarter.
-Russell Investments Group Ltd. now owns 18,792 shares of the electronics maker’s stock worth $102,000 after purchasing an additional 5,936 shares in the last quarter.
-New York State Common Retirement Fund acquired a new stake in Intevac in the second quarter valued at approximately $116,000.
-Finally, Bank of New York Mellon Corp increased its position in shares of Intevac by 375.6% in the second quarter.
-Bank of New York Mellon Corp now owns 73,490 shares of the electronics maker’s stock valued at $401,000 after buying an additional 58,038 shares in the last quarter.
-73.09% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of IVAC.
+UBS Group AG acquired a new position in shares of Intevac during the 2nd quarter worth approximately $46,000.
+WINTON GROUP Ltd increased its holdings in shares of Intevac by 22.5% during the 2nd quarter.
+WINTON GROUP Ltd now owns 87,218 shares of the electronics maker’s stock worth $476,000 after acquiring an additional 16,020 shares during the last quarter.
+Russell Investments Group Ltd. increased its holdings in shares of Intevac by 46.2% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 18,792 shares of the electronics maker’s stock worth $102,000 after acquiring an additional 5,936 shares during the last quarter.
+New York State Common Retirement Fund acquired a new position in shares of Intevac during the 2nd quarter worth approximately $116,000.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of Intevac by 375.6% during the 2nd quarter.
+Bank of New York Mellon Corp now owns 73,490 shares of the electronics maker’s stock worth $401,000 after acquiring an additional 58,038 shares during the last quarter.
+73.09% of the stock is currently owned by hedge funds and other institutional investors.

 About Intevac